ryatoa/panther-docs/panther/sending-events/aws.md

 This event pattern will specify the fields to match up when filtering the CloudWatchEvents.

-If the filter pattern matches that of the event json, it will trigger the function.
+If the filter pattern matches that of the event JSON, it will trigger the function.

 If you wish to capture some events, you can uncomment the following line from the start of the _lambdaHandler_ function in the `e2p/e2p.js` file: